allevo/nodejs-gearman-c-binded/README.md

 ```

 ## Why
- - There're not lot of gearman library for not.
-There're no gearman library for node that uses the native library.
+ - There're no gearman library for node that uses the native library.
 Each pure javascript implementation can have some problems or bug.
 This (I hope) not.
  - I would like to understand how to build a nodejs addons.

 ## Contributing